bitcoinhodler/glacier/docs/_docs/extend/improvements.md

 ## No Address Reuse
 Currently, Glacier reuses addresses for both depositing and withdrawing funds.
-As discussed in the protocol design document , this has both privacy and security implications.
+As discussed in the protocol design document, this has both privacy and security implications.

 This could be
 implemented with HD wallets, which would allow one to generate one master